akhileshmosale/DirectoriesSynchronization/README.md

 ![alt text](https://github.com/akhileshmosale/DirectoriesSynchronization/blob/main/img/1.png)

+During this time any changes made to the files of either directories are applied to both the directories

 The client can request the list of files present at the server directory.
 The client can do so by running python3 client.py in ServerA's terminal

 ![alt text](https://github.com/akhileshmosale/DirectoriesSynchronization/blob/main/img/2.png)